 - For a round-up of the major players on the market right now, check out this smart LED guide

-- The Top Smart Plugs: A quick (and more affordable) way to smartify your lighting system (and other electronics) is to start using Smart Plugs.
+- The Top Smart Plugs: A a smart plug.
 This guide is a great intro to the top options.

 - Best Ideas for Using the Philips Hue: If you need some inspiration for how to use smart LEDs (in particular the Hue), this is a good place to start.

 - Philips Hue Alternatives: You would be surprised at home many other smart LEDs are out there.

 If you want to get started quickly with a “bundle” or “package” that will work right away together, consider the following starter kits:

 - Philips Hue Smart Bulb Starter Kit: This is a great lighting quick start kit, complete with 4 A19 bulbs and 1 bridge to link them all together.